top of page

 [1] Many Russian-speaking immigrants in Portland are Ukrainian by origin.

-Before the war in Ukraine escalated in 2022, “Russian” and “Ukrainian” were often
+Before the war in Ukraine escalated in 2022, “Russian” and “Ukrainian” were

 used interchangeably—by choice, by habit, or to keep things simple.